zolaikhahammad/SQLSERVERSTUDIO/README.md

 Hi All,

 I have developed a WPF application in .netcore 3.1 that connects to sql server management studion.
-You can connect through windows authentication or can provide the sql credentials. you have connected, it will show all the list of database in your sql server studio.
+You can connect through windows authentication or can provide the sql credentials.
+When you have connected, it will show all the list of database in your sql server studio.

 clicking on database it will show all the related tables